MichaelELeonard/Python-API-Challenge/README.md

 In this deliverable, the weather data was used to plan future vacation destinations.
 This was accomplished using Jupyter notebooks, the geoViews Python library, and the Geoapify API.

-## The map displays a point for every city in the city DataFrame.
+## Display a point for every city in the city DataFrame.
 The size of the point correlates to the humidity in each city.

 <img src="Pics/Initial Map.png" width="957" height="459">